OptimistPrime154/LBCC-Scripts/README.md

 ## 🙏 Acknowledgments

-I would like to express my gratitude to **Professor [Professor's Full Name]** for their guidance and dedication throughout the **Scripting Fundamentals (COSN-206)** course.
+I would like to express my gratitude to **[Professor Jason Hillman]** for their guidance and dedication throughout the **Scripting Fundamentals (COSN-206)** course.
 Their teaching and support have been instrumental in my understanding of scripting and its applications.